 (B) No person in the gasoline distribution network may sell, dispense or transfer low R.V.P. gasoline intended for use in a low R.V.P. control area without transfer documents that accurately contain the information listed in paragraph (A) of this rule.

-(C) A terminal operator who sells or dispenses gasoline intended for use in a low R.V.P. control area during the low R.V.P. control period may not accept gasoline into the terminal or dispense gasoline unless all of the following requirements are met:
+(C) A terminal operator who sells or dispenses gasoline intended for use in a low R.V.P. control area during the low R.V.P. control period may not accept gasoline into the terminal or dispense gasoline unless all of the following are met:

 (1) Transfer documentation that accompanies the low R.V.P. gasoline contains the information listed in paragraph (A) of this rule.